insin/newforms/docs/react_client.rst

 Interactive Form validation
 ===========================

-To validate individual form fields as the user interacts with them, you can pass a ``validation`` argument when instantiating a Form or Field.

-Passing a ``validation`` argument when instantiating a form sets up interactive validation for every field on the form.
+To validate individual input fields as the user interacts with them, you can pass a ``validation`` argument when instantiating a Form or Field; passing a ``validation`` argument when instantiating a Form sets up interactive validation for every Field in it.

 .. _ref-form-auto-validation:

 Form ``'auto'`` validation
 --------------------------

-When you pass an ``onChange`` callback to a form, its validation setting is automatically implied to be ``'auto'``:
+When you pass an ``onChange`` callback to a Form, its validation mode is automatically implied to be ``'auto'``:

 .. code-block:: javascript

    var form = new SignupForm({onChange: this.onFormChange})

-When the form's validation mode is ``'auto'``:
+When the validation mode is ``'auto'``:

 * Text fields are validated using the ``onChange`` and ``onBlur`` events, with a debounce delay of 369ms applied to ``onChange`` between the last change being made and validation being performed.
-* Other fields are validated as soon as the user interacts with them.
+* Other input fields are validated as soon as the user interacts with them.

 .. note::